vmware-tanzu/sonobuoy/docs/configuration.md

 * **Output Volume Mount**
   * Sonobuoy output should be persisted by writing to [Persistent Volume Claims (PVC)][15].
-  * However, for the sake of prototyping (as in the example), you can mount via `hostPath`.
-This allows you to later inspect Sonobuoy's results by SSHing directly into the pod's node.
+  * However, for the sake of prototyping (as in the example), you can mount via `emptyDir`.
+This allows you to later inspect Sonobuoy's results by copying them to your local machine with `kubectl cp`.

 * **Advertise IP (env variable)**